chunguscodes/virtfusion-live-migrate/README.md

 - Display an error message indicating which VM (by ID) encountered an issue and present the error message.
 - Attempt to cancel the ongoing migration after a 3-second delay.
 - Terminate further execution, preventing additional migrations from initiating.

-## Contributing

-Contributions to improve the script are welcomed.
-Kindly ensure to test your modifications in a non-production environment before submitting a Pull Request.

 ## Disclaimer